-Are you crafting effective Pin descriptions on Pinterest?
+Are you writing effective Pin descriptions on Pinterest?
 Would you like to write better descriptions for your pins?

 The description part of a pin on Pinterest is one of the most important parts.
 Many people don’t spend much time writing Pinterest pin descriptions.
 I have seen some pins with great images and random meaningless descriptions (sometimes it’s just one character) as the only way to pin an image is if it has at least one character in its description.
 People make this mistake because they don’t know that a good description can help pins get more exposure.
-So today I am going to share 6 tips on how to write great Pinterest pin descriptions that will help your images perform better.
+So today I am going to share 6 tips on on writing effective pin descriptions on Pinterest that will help your images perform better.
 Check them out below…

 1. Write longer descriptions: